ZoBoRf/ZILCH-How-to/README.md

 | Changes to ZILCH                                       | zilch.new        |

 In addition
-*[Learning ZIL](https://github.com/ZoBoRf/LearningZIL) or Everything You Always Wanted to Know About Writing Interactive Fiction But Couldn't Find Anyone Still Working Here to Ask* could be found on the [Internet Archive](https://archive.org/details/Learning_ZIL_Steven_Eric_Meretzky_1995) for quite some time.
+*[Learning ZIL](https://github.com/ZoBoRf/LearningZIL) or Everything You Always Wanted to Know About Writing Interactive Fiction But Couldn't Find Anyone Still Working Here to Ask* by Steven Eric Meretzky could be found on the [Internet Archive](https://archive.org/details/Learning_ZIL_Steven_Eric_Meretzky_1995) for quite some time.

 At the *Game Developers Conference* 2014 Dave Lebling gave a talk with the title "[Classic Game Postmortem: Zork](https://www.gdcvault.com/play/1020612/Classic-Game-Postmortem)"